it4biz/kettle-web-integrator/README.md

 Welcome to Kettle Web integrator Project.

-Kettle Web Integrator - An easy and open way to integrate your web app with Kettle Pentaho Data Integration by IT4biz Global.
+Kettle Web Integrator - An easy and open way to integrate your web app with Kettle Pentaho Data Integration.

 ### Kettle / PDI